911 outage in Washington and other states triggers federal investigation of CenturyLink

 The agreement that the state reached with CenturyLink called for regular reporting to the commission about 911 circuit reliability and a planned transition to a more advanced system called Next Generation 911.

+So far, CenturyLink has not offered much explanation about what network issues occurred, according to emergency officials in calls with the company.

+“The hard part of these issues is we’re relying upon a vendor to provide the 911 service for us,” said Tim Hannah, assistant director of South Sound 911 technical services.
+“There’s nothing that any of our personnel can do to expedite or fix the problem.
+We’re relying on the 911 network to provide that service to us.”

 As of late Friday morning, calls in King, Kitsap and Pierce counties were going through, but call centers and county officials said they can’t be sure systems are fully restored, as that depends on CenturyLink.
 The 911 outage did not affect Snohomish or Whatcom counties, according to the call centers’ social-media posts.
+However, Western Washington University Police lines were affected, as the department uses a different service than other law enforcement in the area, a school spokesman said.

+The outage also affected fire alarm systems on the Capitol Campus buildings in Olympia, which were not connecting to the fire department, according to a statement from the Washington State Department of Enterprise Services.
+DES employees were performing fire watch on Friday.

 King County spokesman Cameron Satterfield said systems appear to be working again, but they’re still being tested to make sure everything is fixed.
 While most Western Washington call centers were reporting receiving calls Friday morning, some agencies have yet to return to a fully functional system, such as Bellevue Fire Department.